-For 2023, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -0.4 (This is a slight improvement on last year and shows impact in the right direct).
+For 2024, the Progress 8 score (which is a measure of how much progress pupils at this school made across 8 qualifications between the end of KS2 and the end of KS4, compared to other similar pupils nationally) for our disadvantaged pupils was -0.72.

-This data will be verified and updated in February 2024.
+The Attainment 8 Score for our Disadvantage cohort is 28.7.
+This data will be verified and updated in February 2025.